NuschtOS/nixos-modules/.github/PULL_REQUEST_TEMPLATE.md

 ## Things done

-- [ ] Made sure, no settings are changted by default
+- [ ] Made sure, no settings are changed by default
 - [ ] Tested changes on a real world deployment